shabaldina/Spark-and-Kafka-in-K8S/README.md

 * PySpark App access the new arrived data and stored the results in MySQL Database
 * Web Server queries data from database via API
 * Memchached server caches executed queries
-* The results of the queries are displayed in the GUI
+* The GUI implementation is not a part of this repo

 ## Installation guide <a name="install"></a>